nicpittman/tropical_pacific_carbon_export/readme.md

 ### To reproduce figures:

-This is assuming you have a unix based environment.
+This is assuming you have a unix environment.
+I have noticed the figures turn out differently if run in terminal compared to using Spyder (likely due to graphics software differences).
+Spyder is included in the dependencies and should reproduce the figures accurately if used.
+Most of the numbers reported in the manuscript are printed to console during figure production, otherwise, some are saved into *processed/results/\*.csv*.

 Firstly, you will need to ensure you have all of the dependencies outlined in *requirements.txt*